annajordanous/Impro-Visor-SF/README.txt

 Now there is an option to send MIDI Bank 0 Select before notes.
 This is set in the MIDI Preferences panel.

+Now each percussion instrument is assigned a separate MIDI track.
+This can be useful if the MIDI output is used as input to a Digital Audio Workstation, for example.

 Updated style files to use names for percussion instruments, added some volume settings, and removed some redundant or unwanted patterns.